hashkat/hashkat/docs/tutorial03.md

 As we can see, there is a definite peak surrounding 20 degrees, though it seems that more agents happen to have a cumulative-degree just below or just above 20 for this simulation.

 To run the EXACT SAME simulation again, remove the output files **network_state.dat** and **output** from this simulation and run it again.
-It will give the EXACT SAME output because the same seed for the random number generator will be used.
+It will give the same output because the same seed for the random number generator will be used.

 ### Running a Network Simulation with a Random Seed

-To run a network simulation with a random seed, thereby giving you a different output each time you run the simulation, when you run the program, type it in with the suffix space-dash-dash rand:
+To run a network simulation to obtain a different output each time you need to use a random seed for the random number generator.

+To use a random seed, run the program with this command:

 `./run.sh --rand`